Axargon/Axargon/README.md

 # Alex Arantes Gonçalves

 As a experienced Science Application professional with more than 17 years of experience I combine analytical skills, ability to work in team environments, and attention to details.
-Having recentely succesfully directed my career towards Data Analysis acquiring the skills to extract, transform, load data into diverse sorts of data structures, and harnessing them to build data visualization dashboards, I developed a critical thinking and problem-solving skills.
+Having recentely succesfully directed my career towards Data Analysis I have been acquiring the skills to extract, transform, load data into diverse sorts of data structures, and harnessing them to build data visualization dashboards.

 At the moment working on my second Bacharel´s degree to became a Data Scientist at Universidade Virtual do Estado de São Paulo, I already own Bacharel in Science and Technology degree by Universidade Federal do ABC, on of the most prestigious Universities in Brazil.